-In recognition of XML's significance as a web-based end-to-end solution for information interchange, the Enterprise Interoperability and Emerging Information Technology (EIEITC) committee of the U.S. Federal CIO Council created the Federal XML Working Group in June 2000.
-The Group's primary responsibilities are to partner with national and international standards organizations in the development of XML and to guide the U.S. Government's transition to XML for electronic data interchange (EDI).
+In recognition of XML's significance as a web-based end-to-end solution for information interchange, the Architecture and Infrastructure (AIT) committee of the U.S. Federal CIO Council created the Federal XML Working Group in June 2000.
+The Group's primary responsibilities are to partner with national and international standards organizations in the development of XML and to facilitate the U.S. Government's transition to XML for electronic data interchange (EDI).

 Integral to the Working Group's leadership is the promulgation of written guidelines promoting best practices and recommending federal standards for XML.
-The CIO Council submits this draft Federal XML Developer's Guide, version .1 for review by all federal agencies pending consideration by the Office of Management and Budget as future Federal Agency policy.
+The CIO Council submits this draft Federal XML Developer's Guide, Version 0.2 for review by all federal agencies pending consideration by the Office of Management and Budget as future government wide policy.